What SEOs Need to Know About Core Web Vitals & Performance Testing}

 What SEOs Need to Know About Core Web Vitals & Performance Testing

-A lot has been written about Core Web Vitals recently.
+A lot has been written about Core Web Vitals.
 Some of it assumes a lot and expects a lot of the reader.
 Especially in terms of the foundational understanding of what I consider to be a highly technical subject, that pushes the boundaries of what most SEOs should be expected to know.

 I happen to stand very firmly on the side of the 'SEOs do not need to learn coding' fence, and I think with Core Web Vitals it is more important than ever to differentiate the bits that an SEO should be responsible for, and the bits a developer should be responsible for.